RocketSoftwareCOBOLandMainframe/BankDemo/README.md

 This project provides tutorials and demonstrations of features in the Rocket&reg; Enterprise Developer and Rocket&reg; Enterprise Server products.
 To use these materials, download the assets of the project [release](https://github.com/RocketSoftware/BankDemo/releases) that matches the version of the product you will be using.
 Check and follow the appropriate READMEs for instructions.

+Rocket&reg; Enterprise Suite products provide a proprietary runtime engine to enable compatibility for customers’ IBM CICS applications.
+IBM and CICS are registered trademarks of International Business Machines Corp.
+Rocket Enterprise Suite products do not include an IBM CICS engine and are not affiliated with IBM.

 ## Contents

 1. [Introduction](#intro)